Luanshya: Land

-Luanshya is at the end of a spur road that comes off the main Ndola to Kitwe route.
-There are a few roads that connect Luanshya to other parts of Zambia (a road going east to Kafulafuta and a road heading south to Masaiti and Mpongwe).
+Luanshya is at the end of an 8km spur road that comes off the T3 road (Ndola-Kitwe Dual Carriageway).
+There are a few other roads that connect Luanshya to other parts of the Copperbelt Province (the M6 road connects east to Kafulafuta and another road connects south to Masaiti and Mpongwe).

-Zambia Railways service to Luanshya was freight only, namely to service nearby copper mine with traffic to and from Ndola.
+The Zambia Railways service to Luanshya was freight only, namely to service nearby copper mine with traffic to and from Ndola.
 The railway line from Luanshya to Ndola was vandalised by scrap metal dealers.
 At present Luanshya and Ndola are no-longer connected by a rail line.
 The copper mined from Luanshya is now transported by road to the outside market.

 Many of the urban roads in Luanshya are named after trees and as such the initial letter of the Tree alphabetically are given the commonly used name of that road.
 Ie Datura Ave became D avenue.
 Eucalyptus Ave became E ave etc....Many of the roads are listed in alphabetical order so that A, B, C, D, E, F avenues are in alphabetical order and ran parallel with each other.
 The other groups of the alphabet are also grouped together in parallel lines H, G, J and l in a place called New Town although K, O, P, W avenue is right on the other side of town and ran parallel to N avenue.